Renjoh Desperado

 Renjoh Desperado (恋情デスペラード, Renjō Desuperādo) is a Japanese manga series written and illustrated by Ahndongshik.
-It was serialized in Shogakukan's Monthly Shōnen Sunday from May 2015 to April 2018.
+It was serialized in Shogakukan's Monthly Shōnen Sunday from May 2015 to April 2018, with its chapters collected in six tankōbon volumes.

 Plot

 Set in an alternate version of Japan with heavy Western influences, Renjoh Desperado is the story of a wandering swordswoman named Monko, who drifts from town to town looking for her ideal husband.
 Over the course of her journey, she often ends up rescuing someone from their predicament, only to find out the man she's pursuing isn't as faithful or noble as they first appear.
 Even so, Monko continues her search for her perfect man, while various figures from her past seek to capture or kill her, including the Shogun.

 Publication

-Written and illustrated by Ahndongshik, Renjoh Desperado was serialized in Shogakukan's Monthly Shōnen Sunday from May 12, 2015 to April 12, 2018.
-Shogakukan collected its chapters in six tankōbon volumes, released from November 12, 2015 to June 12, 2018.
+Written and illustrated by Ahndongshik, Renjoh Desperado was serialized in Shogakukan's Monthly Shōnen Sunday from May 12, 2015, to April 12, 2018.
+Shogakukan collected its chapters in six tankōbon volumes, released from November 12, 2015, to June 12, 2018.

 In North America, Denpa announced in July 2021 that they had licensed the manga.
-The first volume is set to be released on April 22, 2025.
+The first volume is set to be released on July 14, 2026.

-The manga was licensed in France by Kurokawa.